cep-sose2024/binary_knights/README.md

 ##### iMac and MacBook
 The wrapper supports Macs with an Apple Silicon processor or Macs with an Intel processor that have a [T2 security chip](https://support.apple.com/en-us/103265 "T2 security chip").
 The same also applies to MacBooks.
-In addition, the MacBook Pro 2016 and 2017, which have Touch Bar (these have a T1 security chip), are also supported.
+In addition, the MacBook Pro 2016 and 2017, which have Touch Bar (these have a T1 security chip), are **not** supported.

 #